adlnet/xAPI-Spec/xAPI.md

 A map of the types of learning activity context that this statement is related to.

 ###### Rationale
-Many statements do not just involve one object activity that is the focus, but relate to other contextually relevant activities.
+Many statements do not just involve one object Activity that is the focus, but relate to other contextually relevant activities.
 "Context activities" allow for these related activities to be represented in a structured manner.

 ###### Details:
 There are four valid context types.
 All, any or none of these MAY be used in a given statement:

-1. __Parent__ : an activity with a direct relation to the activity which is the object of the statement.
+1. __Parent__ : an Activity with a direct relation to the Activity which is the object of the statement.
 In almost all cases there is only one sensible parent or none, not multiple.
-For example: a statement about a quiz question would have the quiz as its parent activity.
+For example: a statement about a quiz question would have the quiz as its parent Activity.

-2. __Grouping__ : an activity with an indirect relation to the activity which is the object of the statement.
+2. __Grouping__ : an Activity with an indirect relation to the Activity which is the object of the statement.
 For example: a course that is part of a qualification.
 The course has several classes.
 The course relates to a class as the parent, the qualification relates to the class as the grouping.

-3. __Category__ : an activity used to categorize the statement.
+3. __Category__ : an Activity used to categorize the statement.
 "Tags" would be a synonym.
 Category SHOULD be used to indicate a "profile" of xAPI behaviors, as well as other categorizations.
 For example: Anna attempts a biology exam, and the statement is tracked using the CMI-5 profile.
-The statement's activity refers to the exam, and the category is the CMI-5 profile.
+The statement's Activity refers to the exam, and the category is the CMI-5 profile.

-5. __Other__ : a context activity that doesn't fit one of the other fields.
+5. __Other__ : a context Activity that doesn't fit one of the other fields.
 For example: Anna studies a textbook for a biology exam.
-The statement's activity refers to the textbook, and the exam is a context activity of type "other".
+The statement's Activity refers to the textbook, and the exam is a context Activity of type "other".

 Single Activity objects are allowed as values so that 0.95 statements will be compatible with 1.0.0.